Finding Eye, Hatshepsut

 It was at this time in her history that she adopted the name Hatshepsut, the male form of her given name.
 She also began wearing the shendyt kilt, the nemes headdress (with its uraeus cobra and khat headcloth), and the postiche false beard.
 This is reflected in the many stone sculptures of her scattered throughout Egypt and Nubia, depicted with muscular arms on a curvier body form, and a more rounded face dressed in the traditional garb of her male predecessors: a beautifully queer convergence of gender traits meant to honor the traditions of the past while respecting the present state of affairs.

 For 22 years, Hatshepsut’s rule brought about a rise in wealth and prosperity.
 She opened trade with Punt, fought on the battlefields of Nubia, and added architectural wonders to Luxor and Thebes.
-Controversy surrounds these marvels, however, as she too is rumored to have had an affair with their architect, Senenmut (with some going as far as to speculate that her daughter was actually premier-pharmacy.com/product-category/adhd/ their love child).
+Controversy surrounds these marvels, however, as she too is rumored to have had an affair with their architect, Senenmut (with some going as far as to speculate that her daughter was actually their can you buy prednisone in spain love child).
 Hatshepsut lived into her mid-40’s, and is thought to have died from cancer, possibly caused by carcinogenic lotion used to treat eczema (made from nutmeg, palm, fatty acids, tars, and resins).

 After her death, Thutmose III and his son, Amenhotep II, ordered the defacing or destruction of Hatshepsut’s statuary, attempting to scrub away her legacy.
 For this very reason, Hatshepsut was unknown to historians until the 19th century when the hieroglyphs of her temple were finally decoded.